Get a Different Take on Paris With This Colorful Event:

-Chinese New Year 2013 -- The Year of the Water Snake:
+Chinese New Year 2014 -- The Year of the Wood Horse:

 In China, the New Year is the most important annual celebration.
 Unlike its Western counterpart, which always falls on the same day, Chinese New Year changes every year, following a special calendar.
 Each year corresponds to a Chinese animal sign and is believed to take on the flavor and "character" of that animal.
 Astrology is a major part of Chinese culture and is rarely regarded as mere cocktail party chatter as it often is in the West.

-2013 is the year of the Water Snake.
-The water Snake is associated with the virtues of loyalty and emotional depth, and foibles including a tendency to be overbearing and resistant to authority.
+2014 is the year of the Wood Horse.
+In the Chinese zodiac, the Horse is associated with the virtues of enthusiasm, warmth, and robustness, and foibles including a tendency to be overbearing and resistant to authority.

-First parade of the year: Marking the first day of the year of the Water Serpent on February 10th, a first parade leaves from Place de l'Hotel de Ville (outside Paris City Hall, Metro Hotel de Ville) at 2:30 pm, following the ceremonial "opening of the dragon's eye".
+First parade of the year on February 2nd: Marking the beginning of the year of the Wood Horse, a first parade on Sunday, February 2nd leaves from Place de l'Hotel de Ville (outside Paris City Hall, Metro Hotel de Ville) at 2:30 pm, following the ceremonial "opening of the dragon's eye".
 The cheerful procession of dancers, drummers, dragons and lions will wind through major streets of the 3rd and 4th arrondissements (districts) of Paris, including Rue de Temple, Rue de Bretagne, Rue de Turbigo, and Rue Beaubourg, just a block or two away from the Centre Georges Pompidou, housing one of the city's most important museums of modern art and cultural centers.

-Other Parades: In the northeast Belleville neighborhood, which also includes a large Franco-Chinese community, a parade leaves from Metro Belleville on the same day (February 17th) at 10:00 am.
+Belleville Parades: In the northeast Belleville neighborhood, which also includes a large Franco-Chinese community, a parade leaves from Metro Belleville on the same day (February 2nd) at 10:30 am.
 This one kicks off with the traditional "opening of the dragon's eye" ceremony which should be-- forgive my pun-- eye-opening!